-Conferences are a reality of business life.
-No matter what industry you’re in, conferences are a great way to learn from the best in your field and network with new people.
+Conferences were always a reality of business life.
+No matter what industry you’re in, conferences were a great way to learn from the best in your field and network with new people.

 Whatever the reason, you’re on the roster.
 You’re going to a conference.
 So you need to know how to get the most of it.

 This article covers conference tips that help you use conferences to achieve personal, professional, and business goals.
 You’ll learn things like:

 - How to meet new people—even if you aren’t usually comfortable networking with strangers